 Whilst not all of these plants are necessarily native to our valley, they do grow prolifically here, and are very beautiful, in my opinion.

-Here are 10 of the best garden plants to grow in the Sacred Valley – all you need to do is get your hands on some seeds or cuttings, and get planting!
+Here are 10 of the best flowering plants to grow in the Sacred Valley.
+All you need to do is get your hands on some seeds or cuttings, and get planting!

 1. Fuchsia